zhichao-aws/opensearch-sparse-model-tuning-sample/README.md

 ```

 ## Run with infoNCE loss
 Training with infoNCE loss.
 It pushes the model generates higher scores for the positive pairs than all other pairs.
-The training mode should be `infonce`.

 ```
 python train_ir.py config_infonce.yaml